Numbers 35 – Cities for Levites, Cities for Refuge

 a.
 The Bible applies this picture of the city of refuge to the believer finding refuge in God on more than one occasion.

 i.
 Psalm 46:1: God is our refuge and strength, a very present help in trouble.
 More than 15 other times, the psalms speak of God as our refuge.

 ii.
 Hebrews 6:18 also explains, That by two immutable things, in which it is impossible for God to lie, we might have strong consolation, who have fled for refuge to lay hold of the hope set before us.

-· Both Jesus and the cities of refuge are within easy reach of the needy person; they are of no use unless someone could get to the place of refuge.
+· Both Jesus and the cities of refuge are within easy reach of the needy person; they are of no use unless someone can get to the place of refuge.

-· Both Jesus and the cities of refuge are open to all, not just the Israelite; no one needs to fear that they would be turned away from their place of refuge in their time of need.
+· Both Jesus and the cities of refuge are open to all, not just the Israelite; no one needs to fear that they will be turned away from their place of refuge in their time of need.

-· Both Jesus and the cities of refuge become a place where the one in need can live; you didn’t come to a city of refuge in time of need just to look around.
+· Both Jesus and the cities of refuge become a place where the one in need can live; you don’t come to a city of refuge in time of need just to look around.

 · Both Jesus and the cities of refuge are the only alternative for the one in need; without this specific protection, they will be destroyed.

 · Both Jesus and the cities of refuge provide protection only within their boundaries; to go outside means death.

-· With both Jesus and the cities of refuge, full freedom comes with the death of the High Priest.
+· Both Jesus and the cities of refuge provide full freedom upon (or because of) the death of the High Priest.

 · The cities of refuge only helped the innocent, but the guilty can come to Jesus and find refuge.

 C. Laws regarding murder.